 In Depth: Superficial Muscles

-The muscles of the face give it general shape, help you outwardly express your feelings, and allow you to chew your food.
+The muscles of the face give it general form and contour, help you outwardly express your feelings, and enable you to chew your food.

 In addition to large muscles, areas of the face such as the cheeks have many smaller muscles that work when you do simple things such as smile, laugh, or cry.